gitawego/work-note/togaf/faq.md

 42.4.1 Overview
 The Architecture Compliance review process is illustrated in Figure 42-2 .

-Step 11 - "Accept review and sign off."
-Performed by "Architecture Board and Customer".
+Step 11 - `Accept review and sign off` Performed by `Architecture Board and Customer`.

 Answer is A
 </details>